 It is a policy of Council that identifies the needs of the anticipated development for public services and amenities, how much these facilities will cost and how they will be funded.
 Generally Section 7.11 plans identify development as being the major funding source for these facilities.

-Essentially development contributions are an internal mechanism for Council to ensure the community (via higher rates etc) does not bear the costs of mitigating against the impacts of development.
+Essentially development contributions are an internal mechanism for Council to ensure the community does not bear the costs through higher rates of mitigating against the impacts of development.

 The key principles of Section 7.11 are based on the provisions of the EPA Act as amended.
 Water and sewer contributions follow a similar set of principles and guidelines.
 The basic principles are:

 - A contribution may be required for either the provision of new or additional facilities, or the recoupment of funds already expended in anticipation of development.

 - The contribution must be ‘reasonable’.